schan-2040/BasicCompiler/README.md

 # Basic Compiler
 This is a basic compiler created in C++ which parses through code of my custom language.
-The code must be written in a .txt file to be opened and parsed and the file name must be passed as a command argument.
+The code must be written and saved in a separate file to be opened and parsed.
+The file name must be passed as a command argument.